1995 HM Prison Parkhurst escape: The alarm is raised and searches commence

 A prison dog handler located a hole that had been cut in the fence.
-This led to a role-call being conducted to establish who was missing.
+This led to a roll-call being conducted to establish who was missing.
 By this time, the escaped prisoners had been on the run for two-and-a-half-hours, unbeknown to the escaped prisoners, who, if they had known that information, would have been able to board a ferry and leave the island undetected, before police were even aware they had escaped lawful custody.

 Shortly after 20:00, the alarm was raised.
 Assistant Chief Constable John Wright of Hampshire Constabulary was alerted to the prison escape via a phone call.
 ACC Wright was aware that anyone who escaped from the prison was likely to be very dangerous, with this heightened by there being three escapees.

 ACC Wright gave immediate instructions that 250 officers would be mobilised to the Isle of Wight, including armed officers, to the ferry ports, to conduct a systematic search and place a 'ring of steel' around the island.
 ACC Wright later described how the Isle of Wight became a 'mini Alcatraz', with the prisoners escaping the prison, but still being stuck on the island.
 However, ACC Wright knew that despite this, it would still be searching for a needle within a haystack.

 A code phrase was issued, alerting officers to go to their nearest police station.
 This included PC John Lyness, with him and colleagues being provided a quick briefing as to the incident.
 On hearing that two of the prisoners who had escaped had been convicted of murder, PC Lyness knew that they had 'nothing to lose'.
 ACC Wright had a similar concern, that the prisoners could take hostages.
 Each time police searched a property, they had to ensure that it had been thoroughly searched and that people within the household were not being held against their will.

 Police searched a number of isolated addresses and empty buildings within the countryside near to the prison.
 They also asked people whether they had seen anything suspicious.
 The alarm of one address had been set off, with PC Lyness and others attending, wondering whether the escaped prisoners were inside, however, it turned out to be a false alarm.